What is EMR? Features, Examples and Use Cases

 Later, the doctor orders a set of laboratory tests for Sarah.
 The lab technician receives the electronic request directly through the EMR system.
 Once the results are ready, they are automatically integrated into Sarah's EMR, providing the doctor with immediate access to the latest diagnostic information.
 The doctor can then use this information to make informed decisions about Sarah's care.

 Suppose Sarah is referred to a specialist.
-The referral details, along with relevant medical records, are seamlessly transferred through the EMR system to the specialist.
+The referral details, along with relevant medical records, are seamlessly transferred through the EMR medical software to the specialist.
 This ensures that the specialist has a comprehensive view of Sarah's health history, streamlining the consultation process and avoiding the need for redundant tests.

 In this example, the EMR system facilitates the centralized management of Sarah's health information, supports real-time access to relevant data for the doctor, enables efficient communication between healthcare professionals, and enhances overall patient care coordination.